Representing Clients in Dade County, Broward County & Palm Beach County

 There is a separate Florida law that deals with being in a structure without permission, such as a house or business.
 If the accused enters or refuses to leave when requested, then they are committing the crime of trespass under Florida law.
 A structure under Florida law is anything with a roof.
 It does not matter if the structure is permanent or temporary.

 Trespass in a structure is a second-degree misdemeanor.
 That means that the penalties are the same as trespass on property or trespass in the school zone.
-Like the trespass on property charge, penalties can be enhanced to a first-degree misdemeanor if the structure is occupied.
+Like the trespass on property charge, the court can enhance penalties to a first-degree misdemeanor if the structure is occupied.
 The penalties for a first-degree misdemeanor include up to 12 months in jail, up to 12 months of probation, and up to $1,000 in fines.
 The penalties are also increased if a firearm or other weapon is involved.

 4. Trespass in a Conveyance

 There are additional trespass laws specifically for motor vehicles, ships, vessels, rail cars, trailers, aircrafts, or sleeping cars.
-These objects are referred to as “conveyances” under Florida law.
-The only difference between this type of trespass and trespass to property is that it applies to a different type of location.
-The penalties for this crime are the same as well.
+Florida law refers to these objects as “conveyances.”
+The only difference between this type of trespass and trespass to property is that it also applies to a different type of location.
+The penalties for this crime are also the same as well.

 Defenses To Trespass in Florida